 The need for affordable housing for older adults has exploded nationally and locally.
 Only one in three seniors with extremely limited incomes receive the housing assistance they are eligible for because the programs are small compared to real need.
 Concerningly, with housing and rental costs soaring and out-of-pocket health care costs rising, older adults are at a greater risk of homelessness than at any time in recent history.
 This is particularly exacerbated in the greater Washington DC region, where an annual income of nearly $60,000 is needed to afford a 1-bedroom apartment.
 In the past, seniors of limited means used to be able to stay in their homes or downsize into rental apartments.
 Today in our region, however, older renters are getting squeezed out as rents and real-estate prices have exploded.

 Fellowship Square continues to work tirelessly to help.
 In fact, Fellowship Square kicked off its 60th year with two groundbreakings to meet the increasing affordable housing needs of older adults well into the future:

 - A $12+ mil. renovation to the Hunters Woods Fellowship House to modernize its 225-units that provide affordable housing to 300+ residents and enhance amenities and common space.
 Construction initiated in early 2020 and project completion is expected in 2022.

 - Redevelopment of Lake Anne Fellowship House, an $86+ mil. project that includes the construction of a new 240-apartment building to replace the existing property.
-Construction initiated in mid 2020 and project completion is expected in 2023.
+Construction initiated in mid 2020 and project completed in 2022.
+See Lake Anne House.

 Celebrating Our Yesterdays, Todays and Tomorrows